Mr-Ye-Cao/codex/README.md

   - Everything is placed in a read-only jail except for a small set of writable roots (`$PWD`, `$TMPDIR`, `~/.codex`, etc.).
-  - Outbound network is _fully blocked_ by default - even if a child process tries to `curl` somewhere it will fail.
+  - Outbound network is allowed by default, so a child process can `curl` anywhere.

 - **Linux** - there is no sandboxing by default.
   We recommend using Docker for sandboxing, where Codex launches itself inside a **minimal